 Which Type of Roofing System is Best for You?

 Asphalt shingles are one of the most affordable and effective ways to protect your home from the elements.
-They are available in a variety of colors and styles that emulate the style of more expensive roofing systems like cedar shakes, slate, and even tile.
-Manufacturers typically provide a warranty of 15-to-30 years–regular maintenance and protective treatment can extend the life of your shingles.
+They are available in a variety of colors and styles that emulate the style of more expensive roofing systems like cedar shakes, slate tile roofing, and even premium tile roofing.
+Manufacturers typically provide a warranty of 15-to-30 years–regular maintenance and protective treatment can extend the life of your roofing shingles.
 While not the most energy efficient roofing system available, there are Energy Star rated shingles available that employ cool-roof technology to significantly decrease the amount of heat absorbed by your roof.

 If you like the look of shingles and really want to maximize your energy savings, check out solar shingles.
 Solar shingles stand up to the elements just as well as asphalt shingles, but they also harness the sun’s energy to help power your home.
 A licensed installer can help you assess your monthly energy needs to determine how many solar shingles you should integrate into your existing shingle roof.
 Many homeowners prefer the sleek look of solar shingles, in comparison to solar panels.
 In contrast to solar panels, solar shingles are also lightweight, making them easier to install.
 Residents of New York are eligible for a mix of federal, state, and in some places, city incentives to support investments in installing solar energy.
 Accredited solar installers are familiar with available incentives and can help guide you through the process.

 Spray Foam Roofs for New York Residents